yokesharun/ping-on-terminal/README.md

 # PingOnTerminal For laravel 5.*
-Run all terminal commands using this package
+Run all terminal commands from your controller using this package

 Installation
 ============================